mit-cml/appinventor-sources/README.md

 added the relevant mobile provisioning profiles from the Developer portal to your Xcode organizer (see Apple's website on instructions on how to do this).
-The profile should have these **exact** details, and should include a distribution certificate:
+The profile should have these **exact** details, and should include a development certificate (a distribution certificate is not necessary):

 ```conf
 Name:	MIT App Inventor Development